White Sox vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Shohei Ohtani (6-3) will make his 10th start of the season.
+- The Angels will hand the ball to Jaime Barria (2-2) for his fifth start of the season.

 |Opponent